stefanosbaros/Machine-learning-classification-approaches-for-Covid-19-diagnosis/README.md

 ## Dataset description

-The dataset used in this project originates from the [Covid tested individuals data set](https://github.com/nshomron/covidpred/tree/master/data) - which is downloaded from the Israeli Ministry of Health website and translated into English by the authors of the paper [Machine learning-based prediction of COVID-19 diagnosis based on symptoms](https://www.nature.com/articles/s41746-020-00372-6).
+The dataset used in this project originated from the [Covid tested individuals data set](https://github.com/nshomron/covidpred/tree/master/data) - which is downloaded from the Israeli Ministry of Health website and translated into English by the authors of the paper [Machine learning-based prediction of COVID-19 diagnosis based on symptoms](https://www.nature.com/articles/s41746-020-00372-6).

 Data records symptoms experienced by and Covid-19 test results for 1048575 people who were tested between the 9th of October of 2020 and 11th of December of 2020 in Israel.
 There are 10 columns in the data, the first one recoding the Covid-19 test date, and the remaining ones recording symptoms (cough, fever, sore throat, shortness of breath, headache), gender, whether the individual came in contact with a confirmed Covid-19 positive case, whether the individual is above 60 years old and, finally the Covid-19 test result.